Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs: Introduction

-The hardness proof in~\cite{DBLP:journals/siamcomp/CabelloM13} importantly builds on the concept of {\em anchored crossing number}, which is of independent interest.
+\subparagraph*{Hardness of the anchored crossing number. } The hardness proof in~\cite{DBLP:journals/siamcomp/CabelloM13} importantly builds on the concept of {\em anchored crossing number}, which is of independent interest.
 The anchored crossing number $\cra(H)$ of an anchored graph $H$ is defined the same way as the ordinary crossing number, with an additional restriction that allowed drawings of $H$ (called {\em anchored drawings}) must be contained in a disk such that prescribed vertices of $H$ (the {\em anchors}) are placed (``anchored'') in prescribed distinct points on the disk boundary.
-See \Cref{fig:anchbasic}\,a). $H$ is {\em anchored planar} if the anchored crossing number is~$0$ (note that a planar graph may not be anchored planar for some/all selections of the anchor vertices).
+See \Cref{fig:anchbasic}\,a).
+A graph $H$ is {\em anchored planar} if the anchored crossing number of $H$ is~$0$ (note that a planar graph may not be anchored planar for some/all selections of the anchor vertices).

 \begin{theorem}[Cabello and Mohar~\cite{DBLP:journals/siamcomp/CabelloM13}] Computing the anchored crossing number of an anchored graph $H$ is \NP-hard, even if $H$ is the union of two vertex-disjoint anchored planar graphs. \end{theorem}